Wilbur-Django/Testing-DNN-Compilers/README.md

 **Install XLA:**

-Follow the instructions in compile/xla/install.md
+Follow the instructions in [compile/xla/install.md](./compile/xla/install.md)

 XLA version in Git commit: 7b596c44 (2021-10-03)

 **Prepare seed models:**

 Download this code.
-At the parent directory level of the code directory, download https://drive.google.com/file/d/1ODEKR016GTJLeHemgZ_JuIBoBz4AWtHC/view?usp=sharing and unzip the data.zip to data/.
+At the parent directory level of the code directory, download [the seed model](https://zenodo.org/doi/10.5281/zenodo.10852329) and unzip the data.zip to data/.

 Also, at the parent directory level of the code, make directories `mutants/`, `compile_record/`, and `debugging/` for storing the results for mutation, compilation & running, and debugging, respectively.